sampsyo/home/_drafts/bril.md

 ---
 title: "Bril: An Intermediate Language for Teaching Compilers"
 ---
-I created a new "advanced compilers" course for PhD students, called [CS 6120][cs6120], a few years ago.
+When I started a new [PhD-level compilers course][cs6120] a few years ago, I thought it was important to use a "hands-on" structure.
-The organizing principle is a focus on the "middle end," defined broadly: analysis and optimization, but also runtime services, verification, synthesis, JITs, and so on;
-but not lexing, parsing, semantic analysis, register allocation, or instruction selection.
-That latter stuff is all cool, but you have to sacrifice something for a coherent focus.

-TK make that first graf shorter
+There is a big difference between understanding an algorithm on a whiteboard and implementing it, running into bugs in real programs, and fixing them.

-This post is about [Bril][], the Big Red Intermediate Language.
+I created [Bril][], the Big Red Intermediate Language, to support the class's implementation projects.
-Bril is a new compiler intermediate representation I made to support this kind of compilers course.
+Bril isn't very interesting from a compiler engineering perspective, but I think it's pretty good for the specific use case of teaching compilers classes.
 Here's a factorial program:

 ```bril